-Dr. Norman is a past president of the Georgia Psychiatric Physicians Association (GPPA) and currently serves on the Board of Trustees, Continuing Education Committee, and the Awards Committee.
+Appointed by Georgia's governor in 2019, Dr. Norman serves as a member of the Georgia Composite Medical Board.
+He is a past president of the Georgia Psychiatric Physicians Association (GPPA) and currently serves on the Board of Trustees, Continuing Education Committee, and the Awards Committee.
 He is a Distinguished Fellow of the American Psychiatric Association (APA) and has served on the APA's Joint Commission on Public Affairs Committee, the APA's Committee of Early Career Psychiatrists, and the APA Assembly.
 He is board-certified in General Psychiatry with added qualifications in Forensic Psychiatry by the American Board of Psychiatry and Neurology, Inc.

 Dr. Norman was GPPA's 2015 Psychiatrist of the Year and was previously awarded the American Psychiatric Leadership Fellowship.